Why Rainfall Elevates Radon Levels in Your Home

 This phenomenon is not universal which means that not all homes will experience elevated radon levels the same during or after rainfall.
 The amount of radon gas released from the soil is dependent on a variety of factors, including the type of soil, the amount of decaying uranium present in the soil, and other weather conditions.
 Some homes may be more susceptible to elevated radon levels during periods of heavy rain or high humidity, while others may experience very little to no change at all.
 Factors like the building envelope of the home, HVAC system efficiency, and other aspects can have an impact here as well.

-Testing Radon Levels
+Regular Testing for Radon

 To reduce the risk of elevated radon levels in your home, we recommend having your home tested biannually by a qualified radon testing professional.
 A Certified Radon Inspector can use specialized equipment to measure the levels of radon in your home and recommend any necessary steps to reduce your exposure.
 These steps may include sealing any cracks or gaps in your home's foundation, improving ventilation, or installing a radon mitigation system.
 In addition, a qualified Radon professional should also be able to take into account the effects of rainfall on your radon testing, specifically in the case of performing long-term testing (minimum of 90 days).

 In conclusion, rainfall can contribute to elevated radon levels in a home by increasing the release of radon gas from the surrounding soil and changing air pressure inside the home.
 While not all homes will experience changes in radon levels the same, it's important to be aware of the potential risks and take steps to protect your health and the health of your family.
-Regular radon testing and mitigation can help ensure that your home is a safe and healthy place to live.
+Regular radon testing and mitigation can help ensure that your home is a safer and healthy place to live.